serhii-londar/slparser/README.md

 }
 ```

-To parse this you need to create two classes:
+To parse this, you need to create two classes:

 ####Person:
 ```